awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-launch-template.md

 1. \(Optional\) On the **Configure group size and scaling policies** page, configure the following options, and then choose **Next**:

    1. For **Desired capacity**, enter the initial number of instances to launch\.
 When you change this number to a value outside of the minimum or maximum capacity limits, you must update the values of **Minimum capacity** or **Maximum capacity**\.
-For more information, see [Setting capacity limits for your Auto Scaling group](asg-capacity-limits.md)\.
+For more information, see [Setting capacity limits on your Auto Scaling group](asg-capacity-limits.md)\.

    1. To automatically scale the size of the Auto Scaling group, choose **Target tracking scaling policy** and follow the directions\.
 For more information, see [Target Tracking Scaling Policies](as-scaling-target-tracking.md#policy-creating-scalingpolicies-console)\.